 be questionable & perhaps not recommended.
 The factory software would enable complete reprogramming of modules & could result in inoperable ECU's so caution would be advisable.

-There are two commercial products for diagnostics on the 650GS.
-They are the GS911 and the MT1
+There are two owner products for diagnostics on the 650GS.
+They are the commercial GS911 product line by Hexcode and the enthusiast built MT1.
+The current status and availability of the MT1 is unknown.

-The GS911 has been under development for many years and provides access to diagnostics information while on the road via bluetooth to a mobile phone and a PC system back in the workshop.
+The GS911 has been developed for many years and provides access to diagnostics via a Windows PC application.

 Chinese clones are being offered on ebay so be wary of cheap prices